warchal95/AR-Things/README.md

 Welcome to the **AR Things** project.
 It's an application made for iOS with ARKit which tests basic functions of this framework.
 Feel free to test:
-- image detection
+- image and 3D object detection
 - surface detection
 - 3D object placement

 ### Tools & requirements

-- Xcode 9.3 with iOS 11.3 SDK
+- Xcode 10.0 with iOS 12.0 SDK
-- Real iOS device with iOS 11.3 or later
+- Real iOS device with iOS 12.0 or later

 ### Configuration

 Simply build and run project on Your device.
+3D objects vere generated with Apple's [3D Object Scanner](https://developer.apple.com/documentation/arkit/scanning_and_detecting_3d_objects).